Om3rr/markdown-to-googleslides/README.md

 Generate Google Slides from markdown & HTML.
 Run from the command line or embed in another application.

+> **📝 Attribution:** This is a modernized version of the original [md2googleslides](https://github.com/googleworkspace/md2googleslides) created by Steven Bazyl and Google Inc. See [Attribution & License](#attribution--license) section for full details.

 This project was developed as an example of how to use the [Slides API](https://developers.google.com/slides).